Jewish Federation of Greater Pittsburgh Community Priorities Grant Request for Proposals (RFP)

 - Can I apply for ongoing operations?

-- Yes, if they meet the relevant priority's intended impact.
+- Yes, if they meet the relevant priority's intended impact and describe how it enhances the work that your organization is doing.

 - What are some examples of projects that could get funded?